-Food Consumption Score (FCS) as a measure of food security is used to measure both the types of food groups consumed and the frequency of consumption of these food groups (WFP, 2008).
+Food Consumption Score (FCS), as a measure of food security, is used to measure both the types of food groups consumed and the frequency of consumption of these food groups (WFP, 2008).
 The FCS of the maize growing households was computed following the methodology as stated in WFP (2008).
 The FCS is composed of eight food categories: starches, pulses, vegetables, fruit, meat, dairy, fats and sugar, with frequency of consumption and weights attached to each food group.
-To be able to use this measure, a seven-day recall period as applied in the UNPS was applied which further reduces the risk of selection bias.
-The FCS takes on values ranging from zero to 112.
+To be able to use this measure, a seven-day recall period as applied in the UNPS was applied, which further reduces the risk of selection bias.
+The FCS takes on values ranging from 0 to 112.
 To this effect, households with highest FCS were considered to be more food secure compared to those with lower values.
 Following WFP (2008), the FCS was computed as:

-$$FCS = (starches 2) + (pulses 3) + (Vegeatables 1) + (fruits 1) + (meat 4) + (diary 4) + (fat 0.5) + (sugar 0.5)$$
+FCS = (starches 2) + (pulses 3) + (Vegetables 1) + (fruits 1) + (meat 4)+ (dairy 4) + (fat 0.5) + (sugar 0.5)

-All sources of consumption were included (purchases, own production, gifts received, and goods bartered in) and the variables only included the actual consumption of the household over the previous seven days.
-The descriptive statistics (Table 1) show the aforementioned welfare indicators of interest (HDDS, MAFHP).
-Results reveal that there has been a gradual reduction in HDDS from 7.95 in 2015/16 to only 2.2 in 2019/20.
-There has also been consistent trends in MAHFP at 11 months when maize households have adequate foods across the three time periods.
+All sources of consumption were included (purchases, own production, gifts received, and goods bartered in) and the variables only included the actual consumption of the household over the previous seven days.7 The descriptive statistics (Table 1) show the aforementioned welfare indicators of interest (MAFHP, HDDS, FCS).
+There have also been consistent trends in MAHFP at 11 food secure months among maize households on average across the three time periods.
+Meanwhile results suggest a modest reduction in HDDS over time from 7.93 in 2015/16 to 7.40 in 2019/20.
+FCS, meanwhile, has increased over time